 This French toast is a staple in my family.
 Baked French Toast is always our Christmas morning breakfast.
 Any morning of the year that I want a special meal with little-to-no effort this is the dish I turn to.
 It’s super simple and the payoff is huge – I’ve never met anyone who didn’t love this dish!

-One of the best things about this French toast is that all the work is done the night before.
 You place cubed bread in a casserole dish, pour over a cinnamon vanilla custard mixture, and then allow it to soak overnight.

 A simple brown sugar crumble topping is made and sprinkled over the top, and the whole thing is baked.
 The French toast puffs up, the inside is fluffy and tender, and the outside is slightly crisp.
 It’s like a French toast-bread pudding hybrid!
 It’s absolutely perfect!

-It’s the ideal dish for mornings that you don’t want to stand over the stove flipping individual slices of French toast.
+This Baked French Toast Casserole is perfect for mornings that you don’t want to stand over the stove flipping individual slices of French toast.
 Christmas, Mother’s Day, Father’s Day, Easter, birthdays – anytime you want to serve something extra special without working too hard for it.

 Once you try this recipe you won’t want to go back to standard French toast.
-Cinnamon-Vanilla Baked French Toast is the way to go!
+Baked French Toast Casserole is the way to go!
 You’ll love diving into this sweet, delicious, hearty breakfast.
 Grab some warm maple syrup and dig in!

 NEVER MISS A RECIPE!